arp242/errors/README.markdown

 Import as `zgo.at/errors`; [godoc](https://pkg.go.dev/zgo.at/errors).

-This is based on the new errors API introduced in Go 1.13 with 2 changes:
+This is based on the new errors API introduced in Go 1.13 with:

 1. It adds `Wrap(err, "ctx")` and `Wrapf(err, "ctx", ...)`, which return nil if
    the passed error is nil.
 I tried using the `fmt.Errorf("...: %w", err)`